kiwanami/emacs-deferred/README.markdown

    * Return
       * the given deferred object (invalidated)
    * Invalidate the given deferred object.
-   * Because this function modifies the deferred object, it can not be used in future.
+   * Because this function modifies the deferred object, one can not used the given deferred instance again.
+   * This function just cancels the given deferred instance, not the whole deferred chain.
+In the current deferred implementation, a message of cancellation can not propagate to chained deferred objects because the chain is built by the singly linked list.
+If the deferred chains may be canceled on your code, you should care the side-effect tasks.

 * deferred:watch (d callback)
    * Arguments